KaiyuWei/chat-box/README.md

 ## button and endpoint for deleting a conversation

+## load part of conversations and messages, use "load more..."

 ## length limitation of generated token for local deployment

 ## message bubbles layout: do not make them to the two sides.